-Little League also competes nationally at the Seniors (15-16 year olds), Juniors (13-14 year olds) and Intermediate (11-13 year olds) divisions.
+Little League also competes nationally and internationally at the Seniors (15-16 year olds), Juniors (13-14 year olds) and Intermediate (11-13 year olds) divisions.
+In 2022, Honolulu Little League’s Juniors team won the Hawaii State Championship and Western Regional Championship and made it to the Junior League Baseball World Series in Taylor, Michigan.
 The Minors division (9-10 year olds) only competes at the state level.

 Little leagues have been organized in Hawaii since pre-statehood and are currently divided into five (5) districts: District 1 – Windward Oahu and Kauai; District 3 – Lanai, Maui, and Molokai; District 4 – Big Island; District 6 – South Oahu; District 7 – West Oahu.